 A Room is connected to a network, either a private network or a public network (e.g., resources in the cloud).

 For private networks, this connection is established in one of two ways:

 - by establishing a VPN IPSec connection between your Room and your private network.
 This kind of network access is referred to as 'Multi-Path'.
 It allows multiple connections from multiple private networks to your Room.
 (Note that, as with 'Tehama Gateway' access, firewalls in private networks must be opened up sufficiently for connectivity to be established.)

 - or by installing a Tehama Gateway (at least one and optionally two if you go for the 'Multiple Gateways' option) somewhere in the infrastructure of the network being connected to.
 This Gateway works in conjunction with a Tehama Gateway Service running in the Room.
 This kind of network access is referred to as 'Tehama Gateway'.
 (Note that firewalls in private networks must be opened up sufficiently for connectivity to the Tehama Gateway Service to be established.)

 For public networks, e.g.: access to resources in the cloud, can be achieved through the 'Multi-Path' network access type, simply make this your Room's network access type and do not add any connections.
 You can also achieve this kind of network access by creating a Room with a type of access called 'Internet Only', which does not allow the possibility of adding connections to private networks in the future.

-For both public and private network access, configure what exactly can be accessed via the Room's firewall rules and secrets vault.
+For both public and private network access, configure what exactly can be accessed via the Room's firewall rules (and, for Multi-Path Rooms, its DNS Filtering) and secrets vault.